a-rodin/twitgest/README.md

 twitgest
 ========

-It is an node.js application that allows you to see only most interesting tweets from your subscriptions.
+It is an node.js application that allows you to see the interesting tweets from your subscriptions.

 To run it you should install node > 0.10, mongodb > 2.3 and execute